StanleyLin-TW/StanleyLin-TW.github.io/_posts/2019-09-09-representative.md

 ---
 I was the class representative of NTUIM, class of 2014-2018.
 (NTUIM devotes to National Taiwan University, Department of Information Management)
-As a class representative, here are some my responsibilities:
+As a class representative, here are some of my responsibilities:
 - Deal with companies: Including textbook companies, sponsoring, presentations...
 - Cooperate with professors and faculties: Check class status in course, feedback-ing for classmates